 The Text (Ephesians 6:1-9)

-1 Children, obey your parents in the Lord, for this is right.
-2 “Honor your father and mother,” which is the first commandment with promise: 3 “that it may be well with you and you may live long on the earth.”
-4 And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord.
+6 Children, obey your parents in the Lord, for this is right.
+2 “Honor your father and mother”—which is the first commandment with a promise— 3 “so that it may go well with you and that you may enjoy long life on the earth.”

 Questions to Think About